Highland Village Homeowners Association

 Q: What is the triangle shown at the top of the post design?

-A: It is a cap to to top the posts, adding an architectural element and eliminating the routered design in the current mailbox posts.
+A: It is a metal cap attached to top the posts, adding an architectural element and eliminating the routered design in the current mailbox posts.

 Q: If an individual mailbox is replaced on a multi-mail-stop design, will there be easy access to remove the old mailbox and install a new one?